 What you can do

 - Ask a family member or friend to come with you, if possible.
-Sometimes it can be difficult to absorb all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you forgot or missed.
+Someone who accompanies you might help you remember the information you're given.

 - What are other possible causes for my symptoms?